tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 Not using the word lends the song its abstract, painterly quality.
 It's like he's dancing around the issue rather than addressing it directly, forcing the listener to engage with the lyrics.

+I heard them do this song [live](https://www.youtube.com/watch?v=ICDJjTlBoMk) once, and it blew me away!

 Other favorite songs from Fear of Music are [Mind](https://www.youtube.com/watch?v=_Kf4p738j80)(★), Air, and Heaven(★).

 #### Remain in Light (1980)